-Our study shows that MEB is a promising imaging probe substrate to reveal the transporter-mediated drug-drug interactions when inhibitors such as RIF act on influx and efflux transporters.
-In the presence of 100 μ M RIF, the decline of CL{in} depletes hepatocytes from BOPTA at such a low level that Mrp2 inhibition is difficult to detect.
+Our study shows that MEB is a promising imaging probe substrate to evidence the transporter-mediated drug-drug interactions when inhibitors such as rifampicin act on influx and efflux transporters.
+In the presence of 100 μ M rifampicin, the decline of CL{in} depletes hepatocytes from BOPTA at such low level that Mrp2 inhibition is difficult to detect.
 The low extraction ratio of BOPTA might be a disadvantage for such preclinical investigations.
-However, in a similar protocol, we showed previously that the BOPTA hepatocyte uptake increases slightly by decreasing the RIF concentrations from 100 to 1 μ M (Daali et al., 2013).
-MEB hepatocyte uptake was decreased moderately in the presence of RIF, and the concomitant Mrp2 inhibition by RIF increased MEB hepatocyte concentrations over time.
-The hepatocyte concentration-time curve ratios AUCR{HC,+RIF/-RIF} were divergent (BOPTA, 0.47; MEB, 2).
-RIF increased Cout values measured in HVs for both imaging compounds and the HV concentration-time curve ratios AUCR{Cout,+RIF/-RIF} increased (BOPTA, 1.07; MEB, 6.43).
+However, in a similar protocol, we showed previously that the BOPTA hepatocyte uptake increases slightly by decreasing the rifampicin concentrations from 100 μ M to 1 μ M (Daali et al., 2013).
+MEB hepatocyte uptake was decreased moderately in the presence of rifampicin and the concomitant Mrp2 inhibition by rifampicin increased MEB hepatocyte concentrations over time.
+The hepatocyte concentrations-time curve ratios AUCR{HC,+RIF/RIF} were divergent: 0.47 (BOPTA) and 2 (MEB).
+Rifampicin increased C{out} measured in hepatic veins for both imaging compounds and the hepatic vein concentrations-time curve ratios AUCR{cout,+RIF/RIF} increased: 1.07 (BOPTA) and 6.43 (MEB).

-In volunteers, MEB was previously injected with the human immunodeficiency virus protease inhibitor ritonavir, which is a substrate and inhibitor of both Oatps and Mrp2 in experimental models (Pfeifer et al., 2013).
+In volunteers, MEB was previously injected with the HIV protease inhibitor Ritonavir which is a substrate and inhibitor of both Oatps and Mrp2 in experimental models (Pfeifer et al., 2013).
 The MEB systemic concentrations significantly increased while liver and bile concentrations did not change.
 This study confirms the interest of the imaging probe substrate to investigate transporter-drug-drug interactions in humans.
-Additional results were obtained with positron emission tomography probe substrates in the presence of RIF (Bauer et al., 2018b; Kaneko et al., 2018).
-MEB was also used as an imaging probe substrate by Ali et al. (2018) to determine the OATP and MRP2 functions in patients with non-alcoholic fatty liver disease.
+Additional results were obtained with Positron Emission Tomography (PET) probe substrates in the presence of rifampicin (Bauer et al., 2018b; Kaneko et al., 2018).
+MEB was also used as an imaging probe substrate by Ali et al. (Ali et al., 2018) to determine the OATP and MRP2 functions in patients with nonalcoholic fatty liver disease.
 The liver disease decreases both MEB CL{in} and CL{int,bile} with increased liver and systemic concentrations over time.

 Our experimental model also shows that fluxes across transporters generate the hepatocyte concentrations over time.
-Moreover, it enables an independent quantification of hepatocyte concentrations while Benet et al. (2018b) highlighted recently the difficulty to obtain such values.
-Consequently, true biliary intrinsic CLs over time were calculated independently of the hepatocyte uptake.
-These biliary intrinsic CLs were measured over time and by calculating the slopes of the relationship between bile excretion rates and hepatocyte concentrations.
-BOPTA CLs are higher than MEB CLs, but statistical significance is obtained only when values are measured over time.
-In the presence of RIF, the MEB biliary intrinsic CL is significantly decreased.
+Moreover, it enables an independent quantification of hepatocyte concentrations while Benet et al. (Benet et al., 2018b) highlighted recently the difficulty to obtain such values.
+Consequently, true biliary intrinsic clearances over time were calculated independently of the hepatocyte uptake.
+These biliary intrinsic clearances were measured over time and by calculating the slopes of the relationship between bile excretion rates and hepatocyte concentrations.
+BOPTA clearances are higher than MEB clearances but statistical significance is obtained only when values are measured over time.
+In the presence of rifampicin, the MEB biliary intrinsic clearance is significantly decreased.